delattj/wsrpc/README.md

 conn.RemoteCall(name string, kwargs, reply interface{}) (pending *PendingRequest, err error)
 ```
 The method will first wait for the node to connect to the serve; then it blocks for the time to send the data over.
 But the result will be fulfilled by **node.Serve()** or **wsrpc.Handler**.
 In the meantime use the return *PendingRequest* object to know when the result will be available.

 To do so, you can do:
 ```go
 pending.Wait() error
 ```
 The method is blocking.
 The return error is the remote error if any, otherwise return nil.
 The reply value will be avaible at this point.
 You can use **PendingRequest.OnDone** channel as an alternate way to synchronize.

 ## API Reference

-### constructor:
+### Constructors:
 ```go
 wsrpc.Handler(s Service) websocket.Handler
 ```